AlecRosenbaum/smart_mirror/README.md

 # Interactive Smart Mirror
 Interactive Smart Mirror - Senior Design Project

-Team:
+### Team:

-Alisha Forrest
+Alisha Forrest, ahf5

-Alec Rosenbaum
+Alec Rosenbaum, alr152

-Daxton Scholl
+Daxton Scholl, djs129

-#Software

-#Hardware

-Design Considerations:
+# Design Considerations:

--Cost
+## Software

+* The OS will be linux-based (currently testing on ubuntu, but may move to a lighter-weight alternative)
+* We will use Google Chrome (or Chromium) with a custom extension to drive the display
+* We will write an application utilizing the Leap Motion API for gesture control
+## Hardware

-The hardware used for this project needs to be under the $400 budget set by the Senior Design Instructor.
+* The hardware used for this project needs to be under the $400 budget set by the Senior Design Instructor.

--Hardware Limitations

-The product shall perform processing of gestures onboard in order to help keep network interaction to a minimum and avoid the need for remote processing overhead.
-The Mirror shall operate using an LCD panel which is sized 21” diagonal.

--Hardware Specifications

-The interactive mirror shall share sizing with the LCD panel on which it is mounted, this allows for a cleaner design as well as a closer physical realization of screen size.
-The mirrored component will be affixed to the front of this panel with another medium separating the physical panel and reflective coating.

--Software Environment

-The interactive mirror will be developed to run on a linux-based operating system and will extensively use Google’s Chrome browser.
-The gesture control shall be performed using a Leap Motion motion sensor, and a proprietary API our team will create.
+* Processing will be done onboard to keep network traffic low, and to eliminate remote processing overhead and complexity
+* We have a 21" LCD and 60GB SSD, so those will be used for the display and storage
+* The mirror will be bezel-less, but the mirror diagonal will be larger than the LCD by a few inches
+* We will use the Leap Motion sensor as input for hand-tracking
+## Gesture Interaction Design
+There will be two primary forms of gesture interaction: One Finger and Two Fingers.

+### One Finger
+### Two Fingers